Microsoft/azure-docs.pt-pt/articles/cognitive-services/QnAMaker/Quickstarts/add-question-metadata-portal.md

     `What GB size can a knowledge base be?`

-    A resposta correta é retornada no formato de redução: `The size of the knowledge base depends on the SKU of Azure search you choose when creating the QnA Maker service.
+    A resposta correta é devolvida em formato de marcação: `The size of the knowledge base depends on the SKU of Azure search you choose when creating the QnA Maker service.
 Read [here](https://docs.microsoft.com/azure/cognitive-services/qnamaker/tutorials/choosing-capacity-qnamaker-deployment) for more details.`

     Se você selecionar **inspecionar** na resposta retornada, poderá ver que mais respostas atenderam à pergunta, mas não com o mesmo alto nível de confiança.